felipetsi/attikgrc/INSTALL.md

 # cp daily.sh /etc/cron.d/daily

 ```
-## if you alread have one @ttik GRC instaled and need create anouther instance, you can run "create_share_instance.sh" script.
+#### If you alread have one @ttik GRC instaled and need create anouther instance, you can run "create_share_instance.sh" script.

 ## Now you need configure attikgrc as virtual site in apache.